 Moved from its original site, this house was formerly owned by the prominent Canadian writer, W. D. Valgardson.

-Erected by the Gimli Chamber of Commerce in 1967, our centennial year.
-The statue was designed by Gissur Eliasson of the University of Manitoba and made of fiberglass by George Barone.
+Erected by the Gimli Chamber of Commerce in 1967, our centennial year, the Viking statue was designed by Gissur Eliasson of the University of Manitoba and made of fiberglass by George Barone.
 It is 5 meters (15 feet) in height.

-Originally a Unitarian Church, its original steeple and Gothic revival style show the architecture of its time.
+The original steeple and Gothic revival style of the Gimli Unitarian Church show the architecture of its time.

-Located in the harbour area, it is an Icelandic ethnic museum which also contains Ukrainian artifacts and a history of fishing on Lake Winnipeg.
+Located in the harbour area, the New Iceland Heritage Museum is an Icelandic ethnic museum which also contains Ukrainian artifacts and a history of fishing on Lake Winnipeg.